ezios/teams-call-records-api/README.md

 ![Get URL](https://www.tnext-labs.com/GitHub/teams-call-records-api/function-app-urls.png?raw=true)

-Store the URL because you need it in the upcoming steps.
+Store the URL because you will need it in the upcoming steps.
 Repeat the same step also for the other HTTP Trigger function.

 Now you can add the Urls to the function app configuration as shown below.